 Mr. Argamon, who is a professor of computer science and the director of the master of data science program at the Illinois Institute of Technology, found seven oddities in the hacker’s English text, five of which pointed clearly to Russian as the speaker’s native tongue.”

 Argamon then concludes that:

 “It is possible that the writer is a Romanian speaker who has studied Russian.
 However, the writer denied knowing any Russian, and so the most reasonable conclusion is that he is a Russian native speaker rather than a Romanian native speaker.”

-Just like with any other form of propaganda, disinformation and misinformation, this one too is laced with partial truths and inaccuracies.
+Just like with any other form of disinformation and misinformation, this piece too is laced with partial truths and inaccuracies.
 If you read the actual text of the on-line chat, Guccifer 2.0 never “denied knowing any Russian”, he said “Just a moment I’ll look in google translate what u meant ”.
 Not that this makes much of a difference.
-Both, the study and the NYT article’s pompous and pretentious assertions read as if they were written by the team behind the Kid Snippets episode of the “Salesman“.
+Both, the study and the NYT article’s pretentious assertions read as if they were written by the team behind the Kid Snippets episode of the “Salesman“.

 I’m not a scientific linguist nor do I even know where to find one if my life depended on it, but I’m certain that you can’t reliably determine nationality based on someone impersonating another language or from the use of fake metadata in files.
 This elaborate theory also has the obvious flaw of assuming that the Russian intelligence services are dumb enough to show up to an interview posing as Romanians without actually being able to read and write flaunt Romanian.

 As far as the ‘actual’ attack details are concerned, in his interview with Vice Motherboard, Guccifer 2.0 was very specific about his exploit, claiming that: